ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

 1. **Higher degree of privacy**: if a user uses a new address for each transaction that they receive then it will often be difficult to link accounts to each other.
-This applies greatly to currency, but less to arbitrary dapps, as arbitrary dapps often necessarily involve keeping track of complex bundled state of users and there may not exist such an easy user state partitioning scheme as in currency.
+This applies greatly to currency, but less to arbitrary ÐApps, as arbitrary ÐApps often necessarily involve keeping track of complex bundled state of users and there may not exist such an easy user state partitioning scheme as in currency.
 2. **Potential scalability paradigms**: UTXOs are more theoretically